 Understanding the gaps in food recovery data and developing a comprehensive approach to meeting Washington State’s waste reduction goals align with the needs of both donors and HRO’s to increase the amount of donatable food.

-8. Support Local Health Jurisdictions in Guiding Safe Food Donation and Connecting with Hunger Relief Organizations
+H. Support Local Health Jurisdictions in Guiding Safe Food Donation and Connecting with Hunger Relief Organizations

 Recommendation: Support local health jurisdictions in providing consistent food safety guidance on food donation and maintaining up-to-date lists of hunger relief organizations.
 Local health jurisdictions (LHJs) vary in their interpretation and enforcement of food safety laws related to food donation.
 This inconsistency creates confusion for food donors, businesses, and hunger relief organizations (HROs), potentially resulting in avoidable food waste and safety risks.